kaedroho/django-bridge/website/docs/introduction.md

 ### How does it work?

-On the backend, it's very similar to a traditional Django app.
-The difference is, views return JSON instead of HTML to describe what to render.
+The Django side is very similar to a traditional Django app: Every page has a URL, and every URL routes to a view that processes requests.
+The difference is, views return JSON instead of HTML to describe what to render and the rendering is done by React instead of a template.

-When a user clicks a link in your app, a `fetch()` request is made to the application in the background.
-This request is routed by Django to a view that processes the request and returns a JSON document like the following:
+When a user clicks a link, a background HTTP request is made to Django which routes the request to a view and returns a JSON document describing what to render next:

 ```
 {